 - Fairmont Sonoma Mission Inn & Spa (Sonoma, Sonoma Valley; © 800/257-7544): A popular retreat for the wealthy and the well known, this multimillion-dollar resort is Sonoma Valley's most luxurious (and big-business) resort.
 A gargantuan spa and workout area and its naturally heated artesian springs are the place's coups de grâce.
 Sauna, steam room, whirlpool, outdoor exercise pool, weight room, a whole menu of spa treatments-you can pamper yourself in myriad ways, and retire to your superluxe suite when the day is done.
 Alas, the rooms are extremely expensive, but, hey, this is Wine Country.
 Get used to it.
 See p.
-140. - Gaige House Inn (Glen Ellen, Sonoma Valley; © 800/935-0237): Truth be told, I've never stayed in a better B&B-ever, anywhere, period.
-Here's what you have to look forward to: gorgeous plantation-inspired decor with tasteful worldly accents, the best robes ever designed, unbelievable nightly appetizers that inspired an invitation to the James Beard house for the chef, late-night cookie-plate raids, and professionalism associated with fine hotels.
-In a nutshell, it's first-class service, an abundance of amenities, luxurious rooms outfitted with top-quality goods-everything you'd expect from an outrageously expensive resort, but with a homey, tailored, and intimate atmosphere.
+138. - Gaige House Inn (Glen Ellen, Sonoma Valley; © 800/935-0237): Truth be told, I've never stayed in a better B&B-ever, anywhere, period.
+Here's what you have to look forward to: plantation-inspired decor with tasteful worldly accents, the best robes ever designed, late-night cookie-plate raids, and professionalism associated with fine hotels.
+In a nutshell, it's good service, an abundance of amenities, luxurious rooms outfitted with top-quality goods.
 See p.
-147. - Kenwood Inn & Spa (Kenwood, Sonoma Valley; © 800/353-6966): Romantics, look no further.
+144. - Kenwood Inn & Spa (Kenwood, Sonoma Valley; © 800/353-6966): Romantics, look no further.
 Here, the honey-colored, Tuscan-style buildings, flower-filled flagstone courtyard, and pastoral views of vineyard-covered hills are enough to make any northern Italian homesick.
 The lavishly done rooms come with just about every extra you could want (except TV, which would interfere with the tranquil ambience).
 The full-service spa is small but to die for, and the staff is friendly and helpful.
 See p.
-149.
+146.